dartmouth-cs52/dartmouth-cs52.github.io/logistics/index.md

 In the event that you are directly or indirectly impacted by COVID-19 in such a way that will affect your performance in the course, it is imperative that you reach out to the instructor as soon as possible.
 You may also reach out to your undergraduate Dean if that would make you more comfortable.
 We cannot assist you if we don’t know there is a problem.
 Our first priority is your health and security.
 We will work to put you in touch with appropriate resources to assist you.
 In addition, appropriate accommodations (for example: deadline extensions and/or extra office hours) will be implemented.

 ## Video Recording

+From the Dean of the Faculty to students regarding recording of class sessions:

 ### Consent to recording of course and group office hours
 a) I affirm my understanding that this course and any associated group meetings involving students and the instructor, including but not limited to scheduled and ad hoc office hours and other consultations, may be recorded within any digital platform used to offer remote instruction for this course;